In humans, cataracts are normal. They’re considered to be a part of aging. But … did you know your dog can get cataracts, too?

 Be sure to put any chemicals away.
-Store cleaning, pool, yard herbicides, pesticides or painting supplies so your dog doesn’t get into them.
+Store your cleaning, pool, yard herbicides, pesticides or painting supplies somewhere your dog can’t get into them.

 Hide Sharp Objects

-If there are sharp objects at your dog’s eye height, make the area safer.
+If your home or hard has sharp objects at your dog’s eye height, make the area safer.